JHU-PL-Lab/www-fpse/lecture/records.md

 ```

 * Here is a shorthand for changing just some of the fields: `{r with ...}`
-  - Very useful for records with many fields, not so much here though
+  - Very useful for records with many fields
-  - Note "change" is not mutation again, it constructs a new record.
+  - Note "change" is not mutation, it constructs a new record.

  ```ocaml
 let clear_bad_denom r =